 The EUPL is the first European Free/Open Source Software (F/OSS) licence.
 It has been created on the initiative of the European Commission.
 It is now approved by the European Commission in 22 linguistic versions and can be used by anyone for software distribution.

 The EUPL is the first European Free/Open Source Software (F/OSS) licence.
 It has been created on the initiative of the European Commission.
 It is now approved by the European Commission in 22 official languages of the European Union and can be used by anyone for software distribution.

 Following an intensive preparatory process and a public consultation, it was approved by the European Commission on 9 January 2007 in three linguistic versions.

 By a second Decision of 9 January 2008, the European Commission validated the EUPL in 22 official languages of the European Union.

 By a third decision of 9 January 2009, the European Commission adopted a revised version of the Licence while at the same time validated it in 22 official languages (EUPL v.1.1).

 In May 2017, the Official Journal (OJ 19/05/2017 L128 p.
 59–64) published the EUPL v1.2, which has an extended compatibility.

 The EUPL is a unique legal instrument, as it has been elaborated in respect of European law requirements and has legal value in 23 European languages.

 More than 100 other F/OSS licences exist.
 The purpose of the EUPL is not to compete with any of these licences, but to encourage first of all, a new wave of public administrations to embrace the Free/Open Source model to valorise their software and knowledge, starting with the European Institutions themselves.

-The EUPL is compatible with some other copyleft licences, including the GPLv2.
-The first applications developed inside the European Commission or by national public administration have already been published under the EUPL.
+The EUPL is compatible with some other copyleft licences, including the GPL.
+Many applications developed inside the European Commission, by national public administration and by European enterprises have already been published under the EUPL.